amejiarosario/amejiarosario.github.io/source/_posts/2016-10-19-Overview-of-JavaScript-ES6-features-a-k-a-ECMAScript-6-and-ES2015.md

 animal.speak(); // animal makes a noise.
 {% endcodeblock %}

-In ES6, we have some syntax sugar, so we can do the same with less boiler plate and new keywords such as `class` and `construtor`.
+In ES6, we have some syntax sugar.
+We can do the same with less boiler plate and new keywords such as `class` and `construtor`.
 Also, notice how clearly we define methods `construtor.prototype.speak = function ()` vs `speak()`:

 {% codeblock lang:js mark:1,2,5 ES6 %}
 class Animal {